tagomatech/challenge/README.md

 - Plot [Figure 1](Figure_1.png) showing q-variance and R² value for the actual data
 - Jupyter notebook [qvariance_single.ipynb](notebooks/qvariance_single.ipynb) showing how to compute q-variance for a single asset

-For example, to try a rough vol model, simulate a long price series, compute sigma²(z) for each window, output new parquet.
-You can also do multiple simulations: assign each a different ticker and the code will average over them as if they are different stocks.
+For example, to try a rough vol model, simulate a long price series, then compute $\sigma^2(z)$ for each window, and output the new parquet.

 Dataset: 352 stocks from the S&P 500 (>25 year history), 1–26 weeks T, ~300K rows.